practical-inclusivity/sanfrancisco/README.md

 # Practical Inclusivity San Francisco

 Practical Inclusivity SF is a new kind of meetup designed to help the tech industry be better.
 Each event focuses on a different, specific inclusivity topic.
-The event begins with a speaker who introduces the concept for the evening, followed with an hour long facilitated group discussion about the topic.
+The event begins with a speaker who introduces the concept for the evening, followed with a facilitated group discussion about the topic.

 Our first meetup will be held on March 13th, 2018 at 6pm PDT.
 If you would like to attend, [please register here](https://nebrius.typeform.com/to/GRkZvj).
 See you there!
-For our first meetup, we're going to keep the topic general: what are common challenges people face in building diverse teams, organizations, and communities, with Bryan and Amanda speaking briefly on the topic.
+For our first meetup, we're going to keep the topic general: what are common challenges people face in building diverse teams, organizations, and communities, with Amanda Glosson and Bryan Hughes speaking briefly on the topic.

+Agenda:

+6:00pm Doors open, dinner and socializing
+6:30pm Amanda and Bryan introduce the meetup and tonight's topic 7:00pm Group Discussion
+8:30pm Doors close

 We ensure that each venue we use is wheelchair accessible and close to public transportation.
 We serve food and non-alcoholic beverages at each event (our events are alcohol and substance-free events).
 We ensure that there are vegetarian and gluten-free options, and can accomodate other food restrictions on request.
 If you have any other accesibility requests, please let us know and we'll do our best to accomodate.